svm420/Ferram-Aerospace-Research/README.md

 0.15.9.?V "???" -----------------------------------

-Merged in Rodhern's update 3
+Merged in Rodhern's update 3 (but disabled the stability derivatives export functionality)

 0.15.9.6V "Lin"------------------------------------